giornogoldenwind/foss-donations/README.md

 get obliterated the next time I attempt to perform an "exotic" operation to my computer.

+I think this list could help others (and I doubt making this list public on a pseudonymous GitHub account will change my security posture against current nation state adversaries).

 I'll try to keep this updated, but I don't make any promises that this list will always be free of dead links.